nxfh/mindustryClassicNE/README.md

 _Building:_ `./gradlew desktop:dist`

 Gradle may take up to several minutes to download files.
 Be patient. <br>
-After building, the output .JAR file should be in `/desktop/build/libs/` and should be named as `desktop-nE.jar.`
+After building, the output .JAR file should be in `/desktop/build/libs/` and should be named as `desktop-nE.jar`.